Transformation requires trust.

 -

-I have a vision of service-oriented spaces (hospitals, schools, community orgs, etc.) sustaining everyone - the humans giving and receiving the care.
+To transform helping professions and service-oriented organizations (hospitals, schools, community orgs, etc.) into spaces that sustain everyone - the humans giving and receiving the care.

 I believe those of us who have a sturdy individual hierarchy of needs, have a collective responsibility to make that a reality for others.

-I’ve decided to lead myself and my work from these core values:
+I’ve lead myself and my work from these core values:

 Love (everybody’s in)